learn-co-curriculum/uci-mod-1-responsive-layout/README.md

 }
 ```

-In the code above on line 2 we are setting the default size of our wrapper element to 960px.
+In the code above, on line 2, we are setting the default size of our wrapper element to 960px.
 Then on line 6 we are changing the wrapper size to a fluid 90% of the screen width when the screen size gets below 980px.

 #### Mobile Up (Mobile First)